Explore our Bent Creek Asheville Lodge

 The Lodge Interior

 The open design of the main floor creates a welcoming atmosphere where you’ll feel right at home.
 The kitchen, dining spacing, living room, gift shop area and pool table are at the heart of the lodge for your enjoyment.
 Over fifty new photographs of local trails and waterfalls from local artist Susan Stanton grace the lodge’s public spaces and some guest rooms.
 The selections were curated specifically to showcase popular tourist destinations in the local area.
+Downstairs features an additional living room to relax in.

 The Exterior and Grounds